 Benefits of incorporating a rigid risk assessment policy

-Society will enjoy the benefit in a broader sense as services will be delivered with greater efficiency, transparency, and fairness along with guarding against cyber-attacks, fraud, file sharing, piracy, computer viruses, spam, email hacking etc. While there is no set definition of the concept of “risk” the General Data Protection Regulation (GDPR) provides some guidance for organisations on how to determine if a project or processing poses a risk to the privacy of individuals.
+Society will enjoy the benefit in a broader sense as services with greater efficiency, transparency, and fairness along with guarding against cyber-attacks, fraud, file sharing, piracy, computer viruses, spam, email hacking etc. While there is no set definition of the concept of “risk” the General Data Protection Regulation (GDPR) provides some guidance for organizations on how to determine if a project or processing poses a risk to the privacy of individuals.

 - Financial loss

 - Identity theft